vechain/vevote/docs/SmartContracts.md

 | ------------ | -------------------------------------------------------------------------------------------------- |
 | `VeVote.sol` | VeVote system smart contract, routes proposal and voting calls, handles access control and storage |

-> 🧠 These contracts define the high-level behavior and state management of the system.
+> 🧠 This contract define the high-level behavior and state management of the system.
 All logic is offloaded to libraries.

 ---